Legislative Goals

 - Oppose any attempts to reduce local funding sources.

-- Support equal accountability for all schools receiving public dollars.
-Support changing the composition and appointment process to the State Board of Education as recommended in the LOFT Report (June, 2022).
+- Support changing the composition and appointment process to the State Board of Education as recommended in the LOFT Report (June, 2022).

 - Support legislation to address the current teacher, including related service providers, and support staff shortage.

 - Support the elimination of barriers to allow retired teachers to re-enter the classroom upon retirement without restrictions or additional costs to school districts.
-Support the elimination of barriers to address the bus driver shortage. revamping of the (state/federal) bus driver certification process to address the bus driver shortage by removing unnecessary barriers.

 - Oppose any legislation that removes educational decisions from locally elected Boards of Education.